Fig. 1: A selection of archaeological sites around the Severn Estuary. Source: SEP

 The Sweet Track, Somerset6

-The Sweet Track is one of over 40 prehistoric wooden track-ways known from Somerset.
+The Sweet Track is one of over 40 prehistoric wooden track-ways discovered in Somerset.
 It takes its name from Ray Sweet, a local peat cutter who discovered the site.
 In the 1970s, the Somerset Levels Project excavated the track-way, which was built as a raised plank walkway through the 2km of reed bed that separated the Polden Hills from the ‘island’ of Westhay (see Fig.1).

 Caldicot Castle Park